Dabrogost/Chroma-Ad-Blocker/README.md

 ### Chrome Browser Services Bypass
 When Global Proxy Fallback is enabled, Chroma can optionally bypass Chrome-owned browser service traffic so Chrome's own infrastructure can still connect directly.
 The **Bypass Chrome Browser Services** toggle is enabled by default so the extension does not appear to break Chrome functionality when Global Proxy is enabled.

-Recommended.
-Lets Chrome-owned services connect directly while Global Proxy is enabled, helping updates, sign-in, Gemini, and model downloads work.
+Recommended: lets Chrome-owned services connect directly while Global Proxy is enabled, helping updates, sign-in, Gemini, and model downloads work.
 Turning this off is more secure/strict, but may break Chrome AI / Gemini Nano.

 WebRTC Leak Protection helps prevent WebRTC/STUN traffic from bypassing proxy routing.
 WebRTC can discover network candidates through paths that are separate from normal browser page requests, so a page may be able to see a WebRTC public IP even while regular traffic is routed through Chroma's proxy fallback.
 Chroma controls Chrome's native WebRTC IP handling policy to reduce that bypass risk.